WiiDatabase/PyNUSD/README.md

 PyNUSD
 ========
-This is a **Wii NUS downloader** written in Python 3(.6).
+This is a **Wii and DSi NUS downloader** written in Python 3(.6).
 It uses my own [WADGEN](WADGEN.py), completely written from scratch to create WADs from CDN content.
 PyNUSD can even create tickets from encrypted title keys.

 It uses the `requests` module, so you'll need to install it with e.g. pip.
 Based on [3DS-NUSD](https://github.com/WiiDatabase/3DS-NUSD).